-At 7:15, the kids were excited to move onto the main event…. learning new magic tricks!
-We drew names to divide the kids up into pairs, and then each party goer selected a brown bag that contained instructions to a magic trick as well as all of the props needed to perform that trick.
-Each pair was assigned a separate area of the house to go to, to open up their bags, read the instructions and figure out how to perform his own trick.
-Steve and I cycled through all of the groups to make sure that the kids understood how to do the magic trick and help them spruce up their performance.
-We partnered them up so that they would have someone to practice with, and because many of the tricks required an assistant to pick a card or write down a number, etc.
+My husband and I cycled through all of the groups to make sure that the kids understood how to do the magic trick and helped them to spruce up their performance.
+The kids worked in pairs so that they would have someone to practice with, and because many of the tricks required an assistant to pick a card or write down a number, etc.

-Before the party Steve and I spent several hours searching for simple magic trick online.
+Before the party, Steve and I spent several hours searching for simple magic trick videos online.
 Here are the ones we used:

 The Evening Movie

-At around 8:30pm, we called for “last acts” and wrapped up the magic show for the evening.
+At around 8:30 pm, we called for “last acts” and wrapped up the magic show for the evening.
 We then asked the kids to change into their jammies and lay out their sleeping bags on the family room floor to get ready for the movie.
-One of our traditions is to give our kids movies as birthday presents, so Spencer had recently received 4 new films (fortunately for him, his birthday falls right when all of the holiday movies are released onto DVD), so he selected “Tin Tin” to watch with his friends.

 Breakfast and Morning Activities